LV-Luzzatto/active_tomography/README.md

 A version of this code was used for parts of the analysis in the paper "Spatial and Temporal Cluster Tomography of Active Matter," by L.V.
 Luzzatto, M. Casiulis, S. Martiniani, & I.A.
-Kovács, available as an e-print at https://arxiv.org/abs/2511.09444, where this analysis is applied to simulations of active Brownian Particles (see https://github.com/mkasiulis/active_brawnian for the simulation code).
+Kovács, available as an e-print at https://arxiv.org/abs/2511.09444, where this analysis is applied to simulations of active Brownian particles (see https://github.com/mkasiulis/active_brawnian for the simulation code).

 ## Description